Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 Quantum Instance Migration Guide
 ################################

-The :class:`~qiskit.utils.QuantumInstance` is a utility class that allowed to jointly configure the circuit transpilation and execution steps, and provided functions at a higher level of abstraction for a more convenient integration with algorihthms.
+The :class:`~qiskit.utils.QuantumInstance` is a utility class that allows the joint configuration of the circuit transpilation and execution steps, and provides functions at a higher level of abstraction for a more convenient integration with algorithms.
 These include measurement error mitigation, splitting/combining execution to conform to job limits, and ensuring reliable execution of circuits with additional job management tools.